Thirumurugan7/Super-Split/README copy.md

 - **Customizable Payment Options**: Accepts a wide range of tokens and supports major blockchains.
 - **Subscription Analytics**: Dashboards for users and providers to track spending and revenues.
 - **Shared Wallet Subscriptions**: Groups can collectively subscribe to services using a shared wallet.
-- **Developer Incentives**: Mining rewards for developers building on FlexFuse.
+- **Developer Incentives**: Mining rewards for developers building on SuperSplit.

 ## How It Works

 ### Subscription Payments

 - **Users** pay for subscriptions using their preferred tokens and blockchains.
-- **FlexFuse** automatically converts and transfers payments to the service provider's preferred tokens and chains.
+- **SuperSplit** automatically converts and transfers payments to the service provider's preferred tokens and chains.
 - **Service Providers** receive payments seamlessly without worrying about token or chain incompatibilities.

 ### Group Expense Management

 - **Create Groups**: Users can form groups to manage shared expenses.
 - **Add Expenses**: Expenses are added to a shared ledger with transparent tracking.
-- **Settle Payments**: Members settle their balances using their preferred tokens and chains, with automatic conversions handled by FlexFuse.
+- **Settle Payments**: Members settle their balances using their preferred tokens and chains, with automatic conversions handled by SuperSplit.

 ## Usage